onenotzero/gtd-app-replit/replit.md

 - **Forms**: React Hook Form with Zod validation for type-safe form handling
 - **Build Tool**: Vite for fast development and optimized production builds

 The application follows a feature-based organization with reusable UI components, custom hooks, and utility functions.
-The GTD methodology is reflected in the navigation structure with dedicated views for Inbox, Next Actions, Projects, and Contexts.
+The GTD methodology is reflected in the navigation structure with dedicated views for Dashboard, Inbox, Next Actions, Waiting For, Calendar, and Projects (ordered bottom-to-top in the sidebar).

 **Key Components:**
 - **ProcessingDialog**: Implements the complete GTD decision tree with discrete step-based navigation to prevent form auto-submission.
 Guides users through: Is it actionable? → Non-actionable (trash/reference/someday) OR Actionable (next action → 2-minute rule → delegate → project → organize).
 Features full Back button navigation at every step (except the first) with form data preservation, allowing users to revisit decisions without losing their work.
 Verb-first naming is encouraged via UI hints but not enforced.